MaxNoragami/PR-lab2-ConcurrentHttpServer/README.md

 ## Requests over the Network via Docker

-The requester (client) container sent concurrent requests to the server container running on another machine via Docker network bridge.
+Using the requester to send concurrent requests via Docker, running on one machine, to the server running on another machine via Docker as well.

 <img src="content/over_docker.jpg" alt="Requests over the network from my pc, using my requester via docker to server running via docker on another pc" />